Tipu Aziz: Research criticism

 According to The Oxford Student, Malcolm Macleod, a clinical neuroscientist, was asked by Animal Aid to conduct a systemic review into Aziz's research.
 Macleod accidentally sent an email intended for a colleague to the animal rights group.
 The e-mail stated he felt that deep brain stimulation was an "area of weakness often trumpeted as a success, but which in reality is probably a failure."
 He asked for "advice" and suggested he would "avoid, play a straight bat or price [himself] out of the market" for the review requested.

 Animal Aid said about the e-mail "He [Dr Macleod] feared that an objective investigation of the associated animal research would expose the treatment's shortcomings.
 He was determined to avoid being drawn into the front line of the vivisection debate."

 Dr Macleod claimed that he stood by his choice not to do the review "I was not comfortable taking part in a study which was motivated by a desire to undermine Aziz."

 Animal testing controversy

-Aziz has been vocal in support of animal testing and his criticism of the animal liberation movement, calling them "misinformed and sometimes illiterate anti-vivisectionists who adopt terrorist tactics" and who "[undermine] the process of democracy" through "intimidation".
+Aziz was vocal in support of animal testing and his criticism of the animal liberation movement, calling them "misinformed and sometimes illiterate anti-vivisectionists who adopt terrorist tactics" and who "[undermine] the process of democracy" through "intimidation".
 Britain has "probably the most violent and absurd animal rights movement in the world."
 He told The Guardian, "The problem with British society is it has a humanoid perception of animals that’s almost cartoon-like."